Non-invasive Spinal Cord Stimulation - Paralyzed Move Legs

 A systematic survey of the scientific literature shows that stem cell therapy can have a statistically significant impact on animal models of spinal cord injury, and points the way for future studies.

-*News Release by NIH/National Institute of Biomedical Imaging & Bioengineering: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+(i)This information is from an external source (NIH/National Institute of Biomedical Imaging & Bioengineering).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.